Biden hasn't committed to Super Bowl interview with Fox, source says – KION546

 A White House spokesperson declined to comment when asked if Biden will sit down with the right-wing network ahead of the big game.

-The person at Fox News familiar with the matter said that Fox News engaged in discussions early on in the process with the White House, but they fizzled out and that the network has not heard back in some time.
+The person familiar with the matter said that Fox News engaged in discussions early on in the process with the White House, but the network has not heard back.

 A spokesperson for Fox News did not respond to a request for comment.